ibm-cloud-docs/FileStorage/replication.md

 Be aware that once a fallback is initiated, the **replication relationship is once again flipped**.
 Your source volume is restored as your source volume, and your target volume once again is the target volume as indicated by the **LUN Name** followed by **REP**.

-Fallbacks are initiated under **Storage** > **File Storage** from the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}..
+Fallbacks are initiated under **Storage** > **{{site.data.keyword.filestorage_short}}** from the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}..

 1. Click on your active Endurance LUN (“target”).
 2. Click on the **Replica** tab and click the **Actions** link in the upper-right corner.
 3. Select **Fallback**.
    You will receive a message across the top of the page stating the failover is in progress.
-Additionally, an icon will appear next to your volume on the **File Storage** indicating that an active transaction is occurring.
+Additionally, an icon will appear next to your volume on the **{{site.data.keyword.filestorage_short}}** indicating that an active transaction is occurring.
 Hovering over the icon produces a dialog indicating the transaction.
 The icon will disappear once the transaction is complete.
 During the fallback process, configuration-related actions are read only; you cannot edit any snapshot schedule, change snapshot space, and so on.
 The event is logged in replication history.
    Another message will let you know when your source volume is live.
 Your target volume will now have an Inactive status.
-4. Click the **View All File Storage** link in the top right corner.
+4. Click the **View All {{site.data.keyword.filestorage_short}}** link in the top right corner.
 5. Click on your active Endurance LUN (source).
 This volume will now have an **Active** status.
 6. Mount and attach your storage volume to the host.
 Click [here](provisioning-file-storage.html) for instructions.